First Drive: 2025 Porsche Taycan makes good on the mission

 Porsche did exactly that: It left the Taycan’s design and packaging alone, but methodically went after efficiency and faster charging—plus, of course, greater performance.
 In a way that only a German engineering-driven automaker would, Porsche breaks down its effort on the Taycan in terms of actual money spent on development cost, showing that 70% went toward performance, efficiency, and charging.

 The starting point for an EV revamp might as well be the battery.
-Here the gross battery capacity has risen from 93.4 kwh in the former Taycan to 105 kwh, thanks to more energy-dense cells, while the overall weight of the battery pack has fallen 20 pounds, to 1,375 pounds.
+Here the gross battery capacity has risen from 93.4 kwh in the former Taycan to 105 kwh (with 97 kwh of usable capacity), thanks to more energy-dense cells, while the overall weight of the battery pack has fallen 20 pounds, to 1,375 pounds.

 Across the board, Porsche has boosted range by about 35%.
 It says about 14% of that range is due to the increase in battery capacity.
-But the impressive part follows: 5% of it comes from improved drivetrain efficiency; 4% comes from optimized recuperation; and 11% comes from “whole vehicle optimization,” including mass, aero, and rolling resistance.
+But the impressive part follows: 5% of the improved range comes from improved drivetrain efficiency; 4% comes from optimized recuperation; and 11% comes from “whole vehicle optimization,” including mass, aero, and rolling resistance.

 Porsche also redid the thermal management in the Taycan, opting for a higher-power 800-volt climate compressor plus a heat pump that’s used 100% of the time for interior heating.
 Battery heating is possible to boost efficiency in colder climates, Porsche says, while excess heat from the battery can go toward heating the cabin.